nodegui/nodegui/docs/tutorial/development-environment.md

 ## Setting up macOS

+**Requirements:**

-> NodeGui supports macOS 10.10 (Yosemite) and up.
+- NodeGui supports macOS 10.10 (Yosemite) and up.
 NodeGui currently only supports 64bit OS.
+- Python 2.x , Make, GCC v7

-Currently supported Node.Js versions are 12.x and up.
+- Currently supported Node.Js versions are 12.x and up.
+- Make sure you dont have spaces inside your home path.
+NodeGYP has issues with spaces in the path. https://github.com/nodejs/node-gyp/issues/209

 We strongly suggest you use some kind of version manager for Node.Js.
 This would allow you to switch to any version of nodejs quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm